 * CASH.
-There is a cash-out facility on site, at The Gift Shoppe, which is open late each night.
+There are cash-out facilities on site, at The Gift Shoppe and Heaven Eleven (24 hours).
 But best to bring with you.

 * MOBILE PHONE AND SPARE CHARGED BATTERY if you have one.
 There are no landline public phones on site.
-There are public phones in the town of Meredith, 10 minutes drive from the site, but if you have a mobile, bring it.
+There are public phones in the town of Meredith, 10 minutes drive from the site.
 Coverage on the farm is improving all the time; you may have to go to the highest part of the site to get a signal.

 * A VEHICLE OR ORGANISE YOURSELF A LIFT HOME.
+Public Transport is a good option to consider.
 Taxis are at an absolute premium out there; a small number are available but book well in advance (like weeks) and make clear plans with the driver.